How To Change date Of Birth in NADRA CNIC

 Respectfully Sheweth,

-1. That the plaintiff was born on 08-08-1982 and later on the plaintiff passed his Primary Examination at Bhalwal School, Sargodha in the year of 2005.
+1. The plaintiff was born on 08-08-1982 and later on, the plaintiff passed his Primary Examination at Bhalwal School, Sargodha in the year 2005.

 2. That the plaintiff applied for the National Identity Card from the NADRA office but inadvertently the date of birth of the plaintiff was mentioned as 16-10-1987 instead of 08-08-1982.